 What’s interesting to me is that, despite its proximity, Argentina is culturally so different from neighboring countries (like Brazil, for instance).
-Argentinians themselves have told me that people are happier, more carefree and laid-back in Brazil (or at least seem so).
+Argentinians themselves have told me that people are happier, more carefree and laid-back in Brazil (or at least seem to be).

 Another example: In Brazil, there isn’t much of a cafe culture.
 People tend to drink coffee standing up at juice bars.
 In Buenos Aires, like Paris, there is a huge cafe culture.
-Cafes are everywhere and you will often see people sitting outside with friends, sipping on a coffee.
+Cafes are everywhere, and you will often see people sitting outside with friends, sipping on a coffee and talking about life.

 The vibe is just completely different from Brazil–and it seems, the rest of South America.
 It really did feel like I was in a European city in South America.

 The proverbial nightlife and late-night dining of Buenos Aires is really something else.

 I went out to dinner one night–and at 12:30AM, the restaurant was packed (so loud that I could barely hear the person I was with).
 And that was a Wednesday night.

 Most restaurants close at 2AM, at least on weekends, because people generally don’t dine before 10-11PM here.
 Restaurants will be completely empty if you go at 7:30PM (the most popular time to dine in the states).
 Most restaurants don’t open until 8PM, but that is considered a super early hour to eat (probably equivalent to eating at 5PM in the U.S.).